 Medina’s photographs and videos have appeared on the website Dólar Today, which is based in the U.S. and publishes articles critical of Venezuela’s socialist government.
 The site also provides information on the country’s black-market exchange rate.

 On September 10, 2018, Douglas Rico, the head of Venezuela’s criminal and forensic investigative police bureau (CICPC), told reporters Medina’s arrest was related to an incident the previous year in which the journalist said he was kidnapped.
 Rico said that the agency believed Medina faked his kidnapping, and that that authorities issued an arrest warrant for “simulation of a punishable act.”

 Rico was referring to an incident in which the journalist went missing for two days.
 Medina had reported receiving threats over his work before being abducted on November 4, 2017, according to reports.
 Later that month, Venezuela’s National Assembly president Diosdado Cabello said on his television show, “Con el Mazo Dando,” that he believed the kidnapping may have been staged, according to reports.
 On November 23, 2017, Medina posted a video on Twitter that accused authorities of ordering his kidnapping.

-On October 15, 2018 after the 45 days had elapsed, the public prosecutor’s office ruled that Medina would remain in detention, Torres wrote on Twitter.
+Torres told Venezuelan daily newspaper El Nacional on September 1, 2018, that the legal team had 45 days to submit materials to the public prosecutor’s office in Medina’s defense.
+On October 15, 2018–after the 45 days had elapsed–the public prosecutor’s office ruled that Medina would remain in detention, Torres wrote on Twitter.

 Authorities have previously harassed Medina over his work.
 In October 2017, authorities detained Medina while he was reporting at a prison in northern Venezuela with two international journalists, according to reports.